List of primary education systems by country: Vietnam

+Oceania

 Australia

 In Australia, students undertake preschool then 13 years of schooling before moving to vocational or higher education.
 Primary schooling for most children starts after they turn 5 years old.
 In most states, children can be enrolled earlier at the discretion of individual school principals on the basis of intellectual giftedness.
-In Victoria, New South Wales, Northern Territory, ACT and Tasmania students then move through Kindergarten/Preparatory School/Reception and Years 1 to 6 before starting high school.
-In Queensland, South Australia and Western Australia students do Year 7 while still enrolled at primary school, although most governmental primary schools are moving to a K to 6 structure to line up with the other states in order to ensure that Year 7 students are able to undertake laboratory practical components of the national syllabus.
+In Victoria, New South Wales, Queensland, the Northern Territory, the ACT and Tasmania students then move through Kindergarten/Preparatory School/Reception and Years 1 to 6 before starting high school.
+In South Australia and Western Australia students do Year 7 while still enrolled at primary school, although most governmental primary schools are moving to a K to 6 structure to line up with the other states in order to ensure that Year 7 students are able to undertake laboratory practical components of the national syllabus.